Coral Lands

-Coral Lands (2018) is an underwater series of photographs constructed in large water tanks, in which unique marine creatures are arranged amongst live rock and florals to present strange and other-worldly landscapes.
+is an underwater series of photographs in which unique marine creatures are arranged amongst live rock and florals to present strange and otherworldly landscapes.

-These unusual and precious sessile animals exist alongside bright colours and night sky backdrops, creating familiar yet dream like vignettes, encouraging the viewer to delve into their own imagination.
+These unusual and precious sessile animals exist alongside bright colours and night sky backdrops, creating familiar yet dream-like vignettes, encouraging the viewer to delve into their imagination.

 Each of these scenes has been carefully and often elaborately constructed underwater.
-A water tank environment was prepared where coral could thrive, florals and plants, held down by weights were then introduced and carefully placed.
+A water tank environment was prepared where coral could thrive, and flowers and plants, held down by weights, were then introduced and carefully placed.
 Once the scene was set with time being of the essence, LED lighting was temporarily replaced with studio lighting.

 The works feature stars and moons which hint at the lunar relationship and cyclical attunement within all nature,